telepace/nexus/development.md

 Automatic interactive documentation with Swagger UI (from the OpenAPI backend): http://localhost:8000/docs

-Adminer, database web administration: http://localhost:8080
+pgAdmin, database web administration: http://localhost:5050

 Traefik UI, to see how the routes are being handled by the proxy: http://localhost:8090